Are you a victim of debt stress?

 Now you know how I felt about debt when we had too much of it.

 I would have instead told you that I met the news about our debt with courage and heroically went on to pay it off.
 But I am not here to create even more money mythology and give you another heroic origin myth.

 I am here to show you that even people who have successfully paid off their debt and continued to build wealth like me felt down and beaten initially.

-It is okay if you share the feelings about which I told you.
+It is okay if you share your feelings about what I told you.

-It is not okay to harbour these feelings from now on – there are ways to cope with them and urge you to try.
-Because these feelings, and how you learn to control them, make the difference between living with debt and paying it all off.
+It is not okay to harbour these feelings from now on – there are ways to cope with them, and I dare you to try.
+Because these feelings and how you learn to control them make the difference between living with debt and paying it all off.